sveltejs/svelte-upgrade/README.md

 Prior to the release of Svelte v2, it is possible to opt in to the new syntax by passing the `parser: 'v2'` option to the compiler, either directly or via your rollup-plugin-svelte or svelte-loader options.

-*Note: the [PR](https://github.com/sveltejs/svelte/pull/1330) is currently in progress; stable releases of Svelte do not currently support this option.
-Soon...*

 ## Svelte v2 syntax changes